Swiss quality and tradition for more than 130 years

 Hero under the ownership of the Oetker Family1995

 Hero under the ownership of the Oetker Family

-In 1995, the German company, Schwartau International GmbH, founded in 1899 and owned by Dr Arend Oetker, acquired a majority stake in Hero.
-A year later, Hero entered the North American market through a joint venture with McCormick, to form Signature Brands LLC to manufacture food decoration products.
-Hero sold off its British Rayner subsidiary, producing syrups, sauces and semi-finished goods, its soft drinks and non-Hero branded fruit juices including Klindworth and Lindavia.
+In 1996, Hero entered the North American market through a joint venture with McCormick to form Signature Brands LLC to manufacture food decoration products.
+Hero sold off its British Rayner subsidiary, producing syrups, sauces and semi-finished goods, its soft drinks and non-Hero branded fruit juices, including Klindworth and Lindavia.

-In 2005, Hero purchased the Beech-Nut baby food business in the United States and set up a large R&D centre for infant nutrition in Spain.
+In 2005, Hero purchased the Beech-Nut baby food business in the United States and set up a large R&D center for infant nutrition in Spain.